KailasHiwale/flask-microservice-helloworld/README.md

 # flask-react-grommet-app
-A simple ToDo list application to show flask and Reactjs integration with the help of Axios.
-And Grommet as a design framework.
+A simple hello world app using Flask and ReactJS.